-Make sure that both options under Connect & Reset Options are set to Normal, as shown in Figure 4-17.
-This is to ensure when you click Reset on the Keil toolbar after enabling Debug Session, the program can run normally
+Make sure that both options under Connect & Reset Options are set to Normal, as shown below.
+This is to ensure when you click Reset on the Keil toolbar after enabling Debug Session, the program can run normally.

-Figure 4-17 Setting Connect and Reset to Normal in Connect & Reset Options
+Figure 4-17 Setting Connect and Reset